 Which three soft skills do you think will be the most important for workplaces moving forwards?

-- Empathy – anybody in a leadership role will have to develop a far more empathic approach to leading their teams.
+- Empathy – anybody in a leadership role will have to lead with empathy.
 This means EQ will be as important as IQ.

-- Resilience – workplaces and employees will see an unprecedented level of uncertainty over the next few years.
+- Resilience – workplaces and employees will see uncertainty over the next few years.
 Stress and anxiety will be become a big issue.
 Workplaces that support employees become resilient will be more successful.

 - Innovation – Precedents are no longer valid.
-Employees, teams and organisations who are innovative can make use of new opportunities and partnerships and become far more competitive.
+Innovation makes use of new opportunities and partnerships, making companies more competitive.

 Yes or No – do you think that companies will need to put additional focus on training employees’ soft skills to prepare them for the post-COVID world?